Authentication and passwords

 The user can then run the set-user-password command to change their password to cube.

 Note that unlike the administrator, the user is required to enter their current password in order to change it.
-The administrator doesn't need to enter any passwords, neither when setting the user password for the first time nor when changing it later.
+The administrator doesn't need to enter the current password, neither when setting the user password for the first time nor when changing it later.
+All passwords are prompted interactively for security.

 Token management